tnkteja/scala-immersion-program/README.md

 ### ElasticSearch (5)
 **On a scale of 10, I would rate myself as `5`**

+**What I already know..**

-I have worked on project blobeo.com as a freelancer which uses elastic search integrated with springboot at backend.
+I have worked on project blobeo.com as a freelancer which uses elastic search integrated with springboot at backend and also used it similarlly ina course project [Movie Rating Web Application]().
 Also used in a pet project based on the firebase application built on angularjs and materialjs.

-**What I already know..**

 **What I learned..**

+I familiarised my self with concepts I already learned.

 ### Rest (8)

 **On a scale of 10, I would rate myself as `8`**

 **What I already know..**